League-of-Foundry-Developers/league-repo-status/README.md

 			// Whether or not the package is currently being maintained "maintained": boolean,

-			// Set to true if the package should no longer be maintained due to being too outdated/unneeded
+			// Either false, or set to the last compatible version number if the package should no longer be maintained due to being too outdated/unneeded
-			"deprecated": boolean,
+			"deprecated": boolean | "0.7.10",

 			// An array of user names of people actively maintaining the project.
 			"maintainers": ["username"]